Edge Intersection Graphs of L-Shaped Paths in Grids: Characterization and Recognition of Split

 \begin{observation} Let $G$ be a split graph with a split partition $(C,S)$.
-If $G$ admits an $[\La]$-representation and contains a gem, then exactly one of the gem's $S$-vertices has its $\La$-path occurring on the crown of the representation. \end{observation} \begin{myproof} Let the vertices of the gem be $c_1, c_2, c_3, s_1, s_2$ with $c_1, c_2, c_3 \in C$, $s_1, s_2 \in S$ and $s_1 c_1, s_1 c_2, s_2 c_2, s_2 c_3 \in E(G)$.
-Assume that both $P_{s_i}$ are not on the crown.
+If $G$ admits an $[\La]$-representation and contains a gem, then exactly one of the gem's $S$-vertices has its $\La$-path lying on the crown of the representation. \end{observation} \begin{myproof} Let the vertices of the gem be $c_1$, $c_2$, $c_3$, $s_1$, $s_2$ with $c_1$, $c_2$, $c_3$ $\in C$, $s_1$, $s_2$ $\in S$ and $s_1 c_1$, $s_1 c_2$, $s_2 c_2$, $s_2 c_3$ $\in E(G)$.
+Assume that neither $P_{s_1}$ nor $P_{s_2}$ lies on the crown.
 Since $s_1$ and $s_2$ are incomparable, by Observation~\ref{obs:comparable}, we may assume $P_{s_2}$ lies on a branch.
-Since $s_1$ is adjacent to $c_2$, $P_{s_1}$ must lie on the vertical segment of $P_{c_2}$ and be above $P_{c_2}$ in the representation.
-By our assumption, $P_{s_1}$ must be on the trunk.
+Since $s_1$ is adjacent to $c_2$, $P_{s_1}$ must lie on the vertical segment of $P_{c_2}$ and lie above $P_{c_2}$ in the representation.
+By our assumption, $P_{s_1}$ must lie on the trunk.
 By Observation~\ref{obs:comparable}, $s_1$ dominates $s_2$, a contradiction.
-Thus, we may assume $P_{s_1}$ is on the crown.
-Since $s_1$ is incomparable with $s_2$, $P_{s_2}$ cannot be on the crown. \end{myproof} \begin{definition} An {\em S-bull} is a bull such that the three vertices of degrees less than three in the bull are in $S$. \end{definition} In figure~\ref{fig:L-representation}, $\{b,c,1,2,3\}$ is an $S$-bull but $\{a,b,c,5,6\}$ is not an $S$-bull even though it is a bull. \begin{observation} Let $G$ be a split graph with a split partition $(C,S)$.
-If $G$ admits an $[\La]$-representation and contains an $S$-bull, then some $S$-vertices of this bull have their paths occurring on either the crown or trunk of the representation. $\Box$ \end{observation} \begin{observation} Let $G$ be a split graph with a split partition $(C,S)$.
+Thus, we may assume $P_{s_1}$ lies on the crown.
+Since $s_1$ is incomparable with $s_2$, $P_{s_2}$ cannot lie on the crown. \end{myproof} \begin{observation} Let $G$ be a split graph with a split partition $(C,S)$.
+If $G$ admits an $[\La]$-representation and contains an $S$-bull, then some $S$-vertices of this bull have their paths lying on either the crown or trunk of the representation. \proofBox \end{observation} \begin{observation} Let $G$ be a split graph with a split partition $(C,S)$.
 Suppose there is a vertex $v$ in $G$ with $N(v) = C-\{v\}$.
-Then $G$ is an $[\La]$-graph iff $G-s$ is. \end{observation} \begin{myproof} Suppose $G-v$ has an $[\La]$-representation.
-First assume $v \in S$.
-On the trunk, there is a vertical segment where all of $C$ meets.
-We can place $P_v$ there to get a representation of $G$.
-Now, we may assume $v \in C$.
-Thus, $v$ has no neighbor in $S$.
-We can place $P_v$ on the grid edge at the base of the crown --and if necessary move the other paths of $S$ on the crown up-- to obtain a representation for $G$. \end{myproof} \begin{observation} Let $G$ be a split graph with a split partition $(C,S)$.
-Suppose $G$ contains twins $a,b$.
-Then $G$ is an $[\La]$-graph iff $G-a$ is. \end{observation} \begin{myproof} Suppose $a$ is adjacent to $b$.
-Suppose further that $a$ is in $S$.
-Then $b$ is in $C$ and it follows that $a$ is adjacent to all vertices of $C$.
-So, we are done by Observation~\ref{obs:universal}.
-Thus, both $a$ and $b$ are in $C$.
-Consider an $[\La]$-representation of $G-a$.
-By making $P_a$ an exact copy of $P_b$, we obtain a representation for $G$.
+Then $G$ is an $[\La]$-graph if and only if $G-v$ is. \end{observation} \begin{myproof} Note that $v$ has no neighbor in $S$.
+Suppose $G-v$ has an $[\La]$-representation.
+All $\La$-paths of vertices of $C$ contain the base of the crown.
+We can place $P_v$ so the that it lies at the top of the base of the crown -- and if necessary, move paths of $S$ on the crown up -- to obtain a representation of $G$.
+Note that no $S$-vertices were placed on the trunk since $v$ is inserted between the base of the crown and the crown without its base. \end{myproof}